dongnguyenvie/aboutme-command-line/README.md

 ```
 npm install @dongnguyen/aboutme --global
-then type in command line aboutme that will show a little bit information about me
+then type in command line "aboutme" that will show a little bit information about me
 ```